ionutCiucle/cluster-rabbit/README.md

 A small React/Node app that interacts with a RabbitMQ server.
 It contains <i>Producer</i> and <i>Consumer</i> classes, which encapsulate the
 <strong>amqplib</strong> node module, that could be reused when working with RabbitMQ. <br>
 Also, the uses the <strong>cluster</strong> module in order create child processes that handle messages from the queue. <br>
-The <i>throttleManager</i> object can be configured in order to control the the time in which a single message is send. <br>
+The <i>throttleManager</i> object can be configured in order to control the the time in which a single message is sent. <br>
-Babel is used for ES6 syntax and React/JSX transpiling. <br>
+Babel is used for ES6/React/JSX transpiling. <br>

 # Prerequisites
 You need to install the RabbitMQ server (along with its own dependencies, listed on www.rabbitmq.com) before using the app.